 This quick cucumber kimchi recipe (Oi Kimchi in Korean) can be left to ferment overnight, or you can eat it right away.
 It has a crunchy texture, bright acidic flavor, a punch of spice, and a trace of garlic.

 Most authentic Korean kimchi includes korean red chili as well as fish sauce and/or dried shrimp for added umami flavor.
-This version uses soy sauce for umami instead, making it a vegan version.
+This version uses regular soy sauce for umami instead, making it a vegan kimchi.

 What ingredients do you need?

 This popular summer kimchi recipe calls for cucumbers, carrots, and onions, but I often just use the cucumbers when I want something really simple.
 Here is the full list of ingredients for the recipe: